Revealed: Auckland shooting victim was Clifford Umuhuri from the Mongrel Mob chapter in Taneatua

 The body of a man was seen there, covered with a sheet, around 7am.

-Two people dragged the deceased man from the back seat of a car onto the street, according to the owner of a nearby business.
+Two people dragged the deceased man from the back seat of a car on to the street, according to the owner of a nearby business.

 The shop owner, who did not want to be named, said one the two people he saw on security camera footage could be seen pacing up and down the street between 6.30am and about 6.43am, immediately outside Parkfield Terrace and the main road on Khyber Pass Rd.